Jake Fraley showing some other worldly abilities to draw walks in Mariners lineup

 The Mariners acquired right-handed pitcher Yacksel Rios from the Tampa Bay Rays in exchange for cash considerations.

 Rios, 27, had made 12 appearances with Class AAA Durham this season, posting a 2-0 record with two saves and a 0.66 ERA.
-He struck 17 batters and walked two in 13 2/3 innings pitched.
+He has struck out 17 and walked two in 13 2/3 innings.
 He was a minor league sign in February.

-Rios has appeared in parts of four seasons with the Phillies and Pirates, posting a 5-2 record with a 6.36 ERA in 69 1/3 innings pitched with 68 strikeouts and 34 walks.
+Rios has appeared in parts of four seasons with the Phillies and Pirates, posting a 5-2 record with a 6.36 ERA in 69 1/3 innings with 68 strikeouts and 34 walks.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.